10 Coping Strategies for Mental Health During Recovery

 AppleGate Recovery has treated patients living with opioid use disorder since 2008.
 Our approach has always been the same: treat the whole person, not just the diagnosis.
 Medication-assisted treatment with Suboxone or buprenorphine addresses the physical side of addiction.
 Counseling and mental health support address the emotional side.
 Both are part of every treatment plan because both matter.

-If you’re ready to take the next step or need help strengthening your current plan, contact us today.
+If you’re ready to take the next step or need help strengthening your current plan, find a Suboxone clinic near you or contact us today.
 We’re here, and we’re glad you reached out.

 Contact AppleGate Recovery Today